MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Get-NonRemovableAppsPolicy.md

 PS> Get-NonRemovableAppsPolicy -Online
 ```

-This command gets information about all installed app packages which have been previously configured
+This command gets information about all installed app packages that have been previously configured
 as non-removable.

 ### Example 2: Get all non-removable apps from an offline Windows image